paulmootrey/XPS-7390/README.md

-# My Dell XPS 7390 running GentooLTO repository
+# My Dell XPS 7390 running GentooLTO

  - Xanmod configuration 5.7.10-xanmod-x86_64 has all devices drivers and firmware built-in